photobooth-app/photobooth-docs/docs/setup/installation.md

 To use the photobooth first install following system dependencies:

 - [Latest stable Python](https://www.python.org/downloads/) Please use the link, the Microsoft Store version is not recommended.
-- [Latest libjpeg-turbo-X.X.X-**vc64**](https://github.com/libjpeg-turbo/libjpeg-turbo/releases): Ensure to use the -vc64 variant and unpack it to C:\ so it will be automatically detected.
 - [Latest ffmpeg-release](https://ffmpeg.org/download.html): Choose the windows releases from gyan.dev.
 Look for the release builds, for example `ffmpeg-release-full.7z`.
 Download the folder, unpack it to C:\ and add the path to the executable ffmpeg.exe to system path's.
 Check that in a CLI you can start ffmpeg.
 If it starts, photobooth can use it also.
 If you don't need the video feature, you don't need to install ffmpeg.

 Once the dependencies are installed, continue with the installation of the app.
 On the Windows platform [Method C is recommended](#method-c-install-globally) currently.

+!!! note
+    Since v5 the [latest libjpeg-turbo-X.X.X-**vc64**](https://github.com/libjpeg-turbo/libjpeg-turbo/releases) is not needed any more.
+If you install v4 or older, install libjpeg-turbo.
+Ensure to use the -vc64 variant and unpack it to C:\ so it will be automatically detected.

 ## Install photobooth app

-Several ways to install:
+There are several ways to install:

 1. Method A: Install using pipx (easiest, recommended for Bookworm)
 2. Method B: Install using venv
 3. Method C: Install globally (recommended for Windows)

-It's preferred nowadays to install pypi packages in virtual environments.
-Latest Linux OS' start implementing [externally managed base environments](https://peps.python.org/pep-0668/) now.
-The easiest solution to install is using pipx.
+It's now preferred to install pypi packages in virtual environments.
+The latest Linux operating systems are starting to implement [externally managed base environments](https://peps.python.org/pep-0668/).
+The easiest way to install it is to use pipx.

 ### Method A: Install using pipx

-Use the following commands to install with pipx in an virtual environment:
+Use the following commands to install pipx in a virtual environment:
-Install pipx from repo - if not avail check pipx website
+Install pipx from repo - if not available, check the pipx website

 ```zsh
 sudo apt -y install pipx
 ```

-Following command to ensure path is registered and app globally available.
-Might need to restart console or logout/login gain also to reread environment paths variable.
+Use the following command to ensure that the path is registered and the application is available globally.
+You may also need to restart the console or logout/login to re-read the environment paths variable.

 ```zsh
 pipx ensurepath
 ```

-Start photobooth pipx installation.
-Allow import of system-site-packages as picamera2 is globally installed via apt in system-site.
+Run the photobooth installation.
+Allow the import of system-site packages, as picamera2 is installed globally via apt in system-site.

 ```zsh
 pipx install --system-site-packages photobooth-app --pip-args='--prefer-binary'